Best Under $1,000 Gaming Desktop Computer Build 2017

 Whether you're making the transition to 1440p or simply want to play 1080p at a million frames, NVIDIA's updated technology will help you do so.
-How AMD will fair with their Polaris architecture is yet to be seen, but one thing is clear; ultra gaming at higher framerates will be easier than ever.
+How AMD will fair with AMD Ryzen and Vega is yet to be seen.
+But one thing is clear.
+Ultra settings gaming at higher frame rates is cheaper than ever.

 Gaming Processors Around $200

 In my opinion, there are only a couple of processors that really give you a good value here.
 In 2017, you should be taking a look at the Skylake i5-6600k and the Intel 7th Gen Kaby Lake i5-7600k.
 The Kaby Lake is the next generation of processor and therefor is the right choice if prices are similar.

 However there's a lot to like about sticking with the Skylake Processor.
 For now, you should be able to save around $50 to $75 on the CPU and a comparable motherboard.